 After downloading the templates, open in Illustrator the format you prefer, as if it were a normal file.
 Make sure that File> Document Color Method be set as RGB, then start drawing.

-You can draw for the laser cutting in one of three different material formats:
+You can design for laser cutting in one of three different material formats:

 181 x 181 mm

 felt and cardboard